Irvinebank Dam: History

-The two creeks which form the basis of the dam at Irvinebank were known as Gibbs Creek and McDonald Creek, after the earliest prospectors.
-The battery was erected on the Gibbs Creek frontage, and the dam was constructed just below the junction of these two creeks and embraced an area, when full, of about 12 - 13 acre of water, with depths varying from about 15 ft down to about two or three feet.
-The original capacity was 150 e6l.
+The two creeks which form the basis of the dam at Irvinebank were known as Gibbs Creek and McDonald Creek, named in honour of early colonial prospectors.
+The battery was erected on the Gibbs Creek frontage, and the dam was constructed just below the junction of these two creeks.

+When full, the dam covered an area of approximately 12–13 acre, with depths varying from approximately 2–15 ft.
+The original capacity was 150 ML.